fcoker/wdi-project-three/README.md

 ## Approach Taken

 I was teamed up with Grant and Sham from my course and we collectively decided that we wanted to build an events planning app.
-It was agreed that this sort of app would be an excellent platform thats flexible to incorporate a large amount of features.
+It was agreed that this sort of app would be an excellent platform that is flexible enough to incorporate a large amount of features.
 I was particularly keen on including a map in this project because I did not have enough time to add one in my previous project.

 We began by planning our models and what we wanted our MVP to look like.
 It was then decided that we individually produced wireframes and then compare and agree which layout route to go.